rodrigo-hissam/dns_to_ip_firewall_rules/README.md

 # dns_to_ip_firewall_rules
-Resolve dns names and create firewall rules to allow access to their ips.
+Resolve dynamic dns names and create firewall rules to allow access to their ips.